Read the transcript, below the audio file.

 Cal is at the forefront of action against the electric shock aversives used at the Judge Rotenberg Center in Massachusetts, which we talk about in the podcast.
 Cal is probably best known in the neurodiversity community for his essay “Critic of the Dawn”.
 In it, he writes: “Disability is injustice, not tragedy; unequal treatment, not inherent inequality.”
 I highly recommend you check out that essay as well as following Cal’s blog, Watch Well: A Blog about Disability.

-In the podcast, we talk about the Judge Rotenberg Centre (JRC), a residential institution that has been using shock torture on autistic and IDD residents, with a device that has now been banned by the FDA.
+We talked about the Judge Rotenberg Centre (JRC), a residential institution that has been using shock torture on autistic and IDD residents, with a device that has now been banned by the FDA.
 The JRC has continued to use it against the FDA ban and the international professional association of ABA providers has endorsed its use.
-Both ADAPT and the Autistic Self Advocacy Network have a campaign to get the FDA to enforce the ban and #stoptheshock.
+Both ADAPT and the Autistic Self Advocacy Network have a campaign to get the FDA to enforce the ban and #StopTheShock.

-Despite some of the difficult subject matter of this podcast, I walked away with a feeling of hope, the kind of hope that is given by shedding a light on truth–one of the many gifts that Cal brings to the movement.
-Thank you, Cal!
+We also talked about the present day situation of institutions, the fight for fair housing and more.
+Despite some of the difficult subject matter of this podcast, I walked away with a feeling of hope, the kind of hope that is given by shedding a light on truth–one of the many, many gifts that Cal brings to the movement.
+Thank you, Cal.